-Félix Torán holds a M.Sc. in Electrical Engineering by the University of Valencia (Spain), where he is currently culminating his Ph.
-D. in Electrical Engineering.
+Dr. Félix Torán holds a Ph.D. in Electrical Engineering by the University of Valencia (Spain).
 Since 2000, he works at ESA as System Engineer, currently working in the Mission and System Evolution Section of the EGNOS Project Office in Toulouse (France).
+His work focuses in EGNOS performance tools, SBAS standardization, software tools for SBAS Education, EGNOS Mission and System Evolution, and he is responsible of the ESA SISNeT service.
 He has co-authored over 100 technical publications and holds one patent.
-Together with Dr. Ventura-Traveset, he has been the recipient of two International Awards for the ESA SISNeT technology.
+Together with Dr. Ventura-Traveset (ESA), he has been the recipient of two International Awards for the ESA SISNeT technology.